IMSY-DKFZ/anthropomorphic-phantoms/README.md

 ## Run simulations

 Similarly, the simulations can be run with the `air_bubble_simulation.py` and `speed_of_sound_comparison-py` scripts in the `ap/simulations/pat` directory.
+They can also be run by setting RUN_SIMULATION="True" in `reproduce_paper.sh`.
 The results will be saved in the `Paper_Results/PAT_Simulations` folder.
 Make sure that you have simpa installed and all the requirements that it needs.
 Please refer to the [simpa GitHub page](https://github.com/IMSY-DKFZ/simpa) for all instructions.